AMMarei/bitcoin-ethereum-comparison/README.md

 - 4 different views were developed in DBeaver
 - Views were imported into Power BI, and a dashboard made up of 4 different visuals was built using them
 - In order to view the dashboard, please download the file "Bitcoin Ethereum Comparison.pbix" and launch it in Power BI
-- In order to view the SQL script, please check the file "crypto.sql"
+- In order to view the PostgreSQL script, please check the file "crypto.sql"